 Make Family Worship a Special Together Time

-During family worship time, you are representing God to your children.
+During your family worship with the kids, you are representing God to your children.
 This is true all day long, but especially when you are teaching them specifically how to worship, how to pray, and how to be reverent.
 The way you instruct or lead them will define their view of God.

-There are so many fun ideas for what to do during family worship with kids besides reading the Bible and praying.
-Find age-appropriate ways to bring the Bible stories alive.
+There are so many fun family worship night ideas for kids besides reading the Bible and praying.
+Choose some age-appropriate interactive worship ideas to bring the Bible stories alive for your children.

 - Dress up and act out a Bible story.
 You can purchase Bible costumes or create your own from a sheet, bathrobe, and fabric.

-- Do charades and have one person guess the story.
+- Do Bible charades and have one person guess the story.